FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 3.rst

 .. image:: ../img/Workshop/Worksh105.png

-The storm drain schematized data layers have been completed and the atribute tables can be reviewed in the *Storm Drain* layers: *Inlets* and
+The storm drain schematized data layers have been completed and the attribute tables can be reviewed in the *Storm Drain* layers: *Inlets* and
 *Outfalls*.
-The storm drain components are now part of the s\ *hematized layers* in the project.
+The storm drain components are now part of the schematized layers in the project.

 .. image:: ../img/Workshop/Worksh106.png